bachelors-degree-in-law

 What is a Bachelor’s Degree in Law or LLB Course?

-A Bachelor’s Degree in Law, commonly known as the LLB (Legum Baccalaureus) course, is the foundational step for anyone aspiring to enter the legal profession.
-It equips students with the knowledge and understanding of the law and its various branches.
+A Bachelor’s Degree in Law is commonly known as the LLB (Legum Baccalaureus) course and it is the foundational step for anyone aspiring to enter into the legal profession.
 LLB Course or a Bachelor’s degree in Law is an undergraduate program that typically spans three to five years, depending on the country and educational structure, focusing on core subjects like Constitutional Law, Criminal Law, Civil Law, and Property Law, among others.
 LLB provides a blend of theoretical education and practical experience through moot courts, internships, and interaction with seasoned legal professionals.

 Bachelor’s Degree in Law – Highlights